-A recipient of the Honors Bachelor of Electrical Engineering must satisfy the following: 1.
-All requirements for the Bachelor of Electrical
+A recipient of the Honors Bachelor of Electrical Engineering must satisfy the following:

-- All generic University requirements for the Honors Degree (see page 49).
-Graduate courses approved for this purpose by the department may be counted as 2.
-Honors courses
+- 1. All requirements for the Bachelor of Electrical Engineering degree. - 2.
+All generic University requirements for the Honors Degree (see page 43).
+Graduate courses approved for this purpose by the department may be counted as Honors courses.

-DEGREE: BACHELOR OF COMPUTER ENGINEERING COMPUTER ENGINEERING MAJOR:
+DEGREE: BACHELOR OF COMPUTER ENGINEERING MAJOR: COMPUTER ENGINEERING

-Superior figures indicate semester (fall or spring) and/or year or years in which the course should be taken, i.e. 11fall of freshman year, 28spring of sophomore year, etc.
+Superior figures indicate semester (fall or spring) and/or year or years in which the course should be taken, i.e. $^{1}\mathrm{F}$ fall of freshman year, $^{2S}\mathrm{spring}$ of sophomore vear, etc.

+CURRICULU ٨ CREDITS

-UNIVERSITY REQUIREMENTS
+UNIVERSI TY REQUIREMENTS

-ENGL 110 Critical Reading and Writing - A LINGE 110 (minimum grade C-) 3 ^{1s}
+engl 110 Critical Reading and Writing (minimum grade C-) 315

+MAJOR RI EOUIREMENTS

+I Education D

+General Ec lucation Program

+See p.
+164: College General Education Program.
+One of the General E Education

+courses must fulfill the University multicultural requirement (see p.
+57).
+E CON 151

+is also requir red within the General Education program

-ENGL 301 Expository Writing
+ENGL 301 Expository Writing 3 ^{3F}

-MATH 241 Analytical Geometry and Calculus A 4 ^{1F}
+MATH 241 Analytical Geometry and Calculus A

-MATH 242 Analytical Geometry and Calculus B 4 15
+MATH 242 Analytical Geometry and Calculus B 415

-MATH 243 Analytical Geometry and Calculus C \ldots 4 ^{2F}
+MATH 243 Analytical Geometry and Calculus C 4 ^{2F}

-MATH 341 Differential Equations & Linear Alg I 3 25
+MATH 341 Differential Equations & Linear Ala 1

-MATH 342 Differential Equations & Linear Alg II 3 ^{3F}
+MATH 342 Differential Equations & Linear Ala II 331

-PHYS 207 Fundamentals of Physics
+PHYS 207 Fundamentals of Physics 415

 PHYS 208 Fundamentals of Physics

-CHEM 103 General Chemistry 4 ^{1F}
+CHEM 103 General Chemistry

-CISC 105 General Computer Science
+CISC 105 General Computer Science .

-CISC 181 Introduction to Computer Science II 3 15
+CISC 181 Introduction to Computer Science II

-CISC 220 Data Structures
+CISC 220 Data Structures 325

 CISC 361 Operating Systems

-Students with adequate programming experience may substitute the CISC 181, CISC 220 and CISC 280 sequence for the CISC 105, CISC 181 and CISC 220 sequence.
+a adequate programming experience may substitute the CIS

+CISC 220 ar nd CISC 280 sequence for the CISC 105, CISC 181 and C LISC 220

+sequence

-CPEG 202 Introduction to Digital Systems 4 ^{1F}
+CPEG 202 Introduction to Digital Systems

-CPEG 222 Microprocessor Systems 4 ^{2F}
+CPEG 222 Microprocessor Systems 4 2 r

-CPEG 323 Introduction to Computer System Engineering
+CPEG 323 Introduction to Computer System Engineering 335

-CPEG 324 Computer Systems Design I
+CPEG 324 Computer Systems Design 335

-ELEG 205 Linear Circuit Theory $\ldots \ldots 4^{2F}$
+ELEG 205 Linear Circuit Theory

-ELEG 212 Signals and Communications 4 28
+ELEG 212 Signals and Communications 425

-ELEG 240 Physical Electronics
+ELEG 240 Physical Electronics 425

-ELEG 305 Signal Processing
+ELEG 305 Sianal Processina 33⊦

-ELEG 309 Electronic Circuit Analysis I 4 ^{3F}
+ELEG 309 Electronic Circuit Analysis I

-ELEG 310 Random Signals and Noise
+ELEG 310 Random Sianals and Noise

-ELEG 370 Engineering Electromagnetics
+ELEG 370 Engineering Electromagnetics 435

-irregularly which satisfy the design requirement.
+14 Design Requirement In addition to the normal program, every student must take at least four credits in a CPEG course designated as "design."
+Regularly offered CPEG design courses include CPEG 422 and CPEG 460.
+Other courses may be offered irregularly which satisfy the design requirement.
 Students should consult with their advisors before selecting their design course or courses.

-Technical Electives 21 In addition to the design requirement, each student, in consultation with their advisor, must select a program of technical electives satisfying the following: (1) With some exceptions, technical electives consist of 300-level or above engineering, mathematics, natural sciences, and computer science courses.
-With the permission of the student's advisor, certain 200-level courses, such as PHYS 209, are permitted.
-(2) At least 15 technical elective credits must be taken.
-(3) Of the 15 technical elective credits, at least 9 must be in CPEG or ELEG courses.
-(4) Of the 9 credits in ELEG or CPEG, at least 6 must be in 400-level or above ELEG or CPEG courses.
+Technical Electives In addition to the design requirement, each student, in consultation with their advisor, must select a program of technical electives satisfying the following: (1) With some exceptions, technical electives consist of 300-level or above engineering, mathematics, natural sciences, and computer science courses.
+With the permission of the student's advisor, certain 200-level courses, such as PHYS 209, are permitted (2) At least 15 technical elective credits must be taken (3) Of the 15 technical elective credits, at least 9 must be in CPEG or ELEG courses.
+(4) Of the 9 credits in ELEG or CPEG, at least 6 must be in 400-level or above ELEG or CPEG courses